Counterfactual Credit Assignment in Model-Free Reinforcement Learning: RL algorithms, common randomness, structural causal models

 \section{RL algorithms, common randomness, structural causal models}

 In this section, we provide an alternative view and intuition behind the CCA-PG algorithm by investigating credit assignment through the lens of causality theory, in particular \emph{structural causal models} (SCMs)~\citep{pearl2009causality}.
-We relate these ideas to the use of common random numbers (CRN), a standard technique in optimization with simulators~\citep{glasserman1992some}.
-We start by presenting algorithms with full knowledge of the environment in the form of both a perfect model and access to the random number generator (RNG) and see how an SCM of the environment can improve credit assignment.
-We progressively relax assumptions until no knowledge of the environment or its random number generator is required and CCA-PG is recovered.
+These ideas are very related to the use of common random numbers (CRN), a standard technique in optimization with simulators~\citep{glasserman1992some}.